 What The Day Brings

 My eyes danced along the black letters printed on the page.
-Those letters became words.
-Words became sentences.
-Sentences became stories.
-And suddenly, almost unexpectedly, images, dreams and feelings were brought into being.
+Those letters became words; the words became sentences; the sentences became stories.
+And almost unexpectedly, images, dreams and feelings were brought into being.
 Words had a tendency to do that.
 There was almost something magical about it.
-It was strange how a simple sentence could make the shivers dance up your spine and conjure up emotions you didn't know to exist.
+It was strange how a simple sentence could make shivers dance up your spine and conjure up emotions you didn't even know that existed.
 But words did that.
 They had the power to leave an impression.
 They had a certain way to influence your way of thinking.
 They had a propensity to linger in your mind even to the point when it became impossible to forget them.

 Words left behind scars, impressions, images – but more importantly, they left behind feelings.
 Emotions that had no way to be born without hearing the words first.
 Or without reading them.
 Or writing them.
 Or remembering them.